Dormilich/ripedb-client/README.md

 }
 ```

-Note: the webservice will set the *source* attribute depending on its setting
+Note: the webservice will set the *source* attribute depending on its setting,
 so you don’t need to set it yourself except when you want to use the serializer
 or the `isValid()` method before that.